Terms & Conditions

 Change Fees: Any request to change the itinerary after the initial deposit is made will incur a $25 fee per change that must be paid prior to the change taking place.

 Cancellation Fees: $100 per passenger if no Design Fee was charged.
-Canceled reservations that receive a Future Travel Credit and that are not rebooked for the same trip are subject to an additional planning fee.
+In the event a canceled reservation receives a Future Travel Credit and the credit is not used to rebook the same trip, the client is subject to an additional planning fee.

-All Trips that are not booked within forty-five days of the date the invoice is paid are subject to an additional planning fee.
+All Trips that are not booked within forty-five days of the date the first quote is received are subject to an additional planning fee.

 6. Credit Card Rights: We also strongly recommend that you use a credit card for your purchase, so that you can exercise your rights under the Fair Credit Billing Act if you do not receive the services you purchased.
 However, if we are the credit card merchant, our role is to facilitate the sale, collect funds on your behalf, and remit those funds to the Supplier.
 If the Supplier does not provide the services, your only recourse would be against the Supplier, and you agree not to initiate a chargeback against us.